eduappdevs/eduapp/readme.md

 <div ><img src="./prototipo/Eduapp-3.png" alt="prototipo">
 </div>
 </details>
-<h1>Backend information</h1>
+<h1 align='center'>Backend information</h1>
-<p>Eduapp has used pgAdmin as a database with postgreSQL and ruby ​​on rails was used from the software.</p>
+<p>Eduapp has used pgAdmin as a database with postgreSQL and ruby on rails was used from the software.</p>
 <h3>Diagram E/R</h3>
 <div ><img src="./Diagrama/DiagramaER.png" alt="diagramER">
 </div>